ShiBirIIT/ShivanBiradar/covid.md

 # Results
 Lets directly jump to results, since they are **exciting!!**. <br />
 NOTE: The filled dots represent the data window i.e. the data used for estimating the parameters of the model.
 The unfilled dots represents the observed data.
-The black dotted line is the estimated curve, The blue line is the 20 days ahead prediction.
+The black dotted line is the estimated curve, **the blue line is the 20 days ahead prediction**.

 ![daily_confirm](https://user-images.githubusercontent.com/65863581/84596351-cbffbf00-ae7a-11ea-84ab-7de7e7b51931.jpg)